 Star-studded Mayville-Portland have claimed another win

 The Mayville-Portland continue to stay strong.
-When the team played the Breckenridge Blades on Tuesday, they claimed yet another victory.
-Mayville-Portland won the game 5-1 and now has four successive wins.
+When the team played the Williston (N.D.)
+Coyotes on Wednesday, they claimed yet another victory.
+Mayville-Portland won the game 6-2 and now has seven successive wins.

 The Mayville-Portland continue to stay strong.
-When the team played the Breckenridge Blades on Tuesday, they claimed yet another victory.
-Mayville-Portland won the game 5-1 and now has four successive wins.
+When the team played the Williston (N.D.)
+Coyotes on Wednesday, they claimed yet another victory.
+Mayville-Portland won the game 6-2 and now has seven successive wins.